does gatorade expire

 3. Signs of Spoilage

-Even powdered Gatorade can go bad if not stored properly.
+Gatorade powder can spoil if stored improperly.
 Watch out for:

-• Clumping: A clear sign that moisture has entered the package.
+• Clumping: A dead giveaway that moisture has gotten into the package.

-• Discoloration: Color changes can indicate that the ingredients have degraded.
+• Discoloration: Color changes suggest the ingredients are no longer effective.

 4. Mixing Freshness